This Paleo Whole30 ketchup is naturally sweetened and packed with flavor! Easy to make and so delicious you’ll want to eat it off the spoon.

 It’s better the next day once it has a chance to chill and let the flavors blend together more.
 This isn’t as smooth as the store bought kind, but I like it that way.
 If you prefer smoother ketchup, just put it through a fine mesh strainer.

 While this is a great sauce to satisfy all your dipping needs, I’ll be sharing a recipe for some amazing sloppy joe’s that use this as a base.
-Derek can’t quit talking about them and is looking forward to me making them again.
+My husband can’t quit talking about them and is looking forward to me making them again.

 - 2 tablespoons coconut vinegar or apple cider vinegar